simonjbeaumont/simonjbeaumont.github.io/software/_drafts/xenserver-vgpu.md

 With this in place, `qemu` can now be started using a new option that will enable it to communicate with a new display emulator, `vgpu` to expose the graphics device to the guest.
-The `vgpu` binary is responsible for handling the VGX-capable GPU, and once it has been successfully passed through, the in-guest drivers can be installed in the same way as when it detects new hardware.
+The `vgpu` binary is responsible for handling the VGX-capable GPU and, once it has been successfully passed through, the in-guest drivers can be installed in the same way as when it detects new hardware.

 The diagram below shows the relevant parts of the architecture for this